MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-PSSession.md

 ### -DisableNameChecking
 Indicates that this cmdlet suppresses the message that warns you when you import a cmdlet or function whose name includes an unapproved verb or a prohibited character.

-By default, when a module that you import exports cmdlets or functions that have unapproved verbs in their names, the Windows PowerShell displays the following warning message:
+By default, when a module that you import exports cmdlets or functions that have unapproved verbs in their names, the PowerShell displays the following warning message:

 "WARNING: Some imported command names include unapproved verbs which might make them less discoverable.
 Use the Verbose parameter for more detail or type Get-Verb to see the list of approved verbs."